MOTR 2411 - "A" Driver Training

 Mandatory entry level Training (MELT) is now in effect.
 Obtain your licence with Durham College Class A Driver Training.
 Our program is MELT approved and prepares our students for a successful career in the trucking industry.

 An aging workforce is putting tremendous strain on an industry already facing a major shortage of qualified truck drivers.
-If you’re thinking of a first-rate career move, now is the perfect time to become a Class A licensed driver.
+If you’re thinking of a first-rate career move, now is the perfect time to become a Class A licenced driver.
 A valid Class A licence will enable you to tow a trailer that weighs in excess of 4,600 kilograms, giving you endless career possibilities, and helping to meet the critical demand for highly skilled truck drivers.
 This intensive eight-week program gives you 101 hours of theory and 99 hours of hands-on training in the truck.
-Our Class A driver training instructors have MTO signing authority making them qualified to conduct your road test once you have completed the course.

 HOURS OF SERVICE

 The Ontario Highway Traffic Act governs the number of successive hours you can legally operate a tractor trailer.
 In this section, you will learn how to access this essential info, along with hours of service for Canada and the U.S., and the importance of obeying them.
 You’ll demonstrate your ability to properly complete daily log books, as well as use electronic onboard recorders, something the industry is moving towards.

 We pride ourselves on making sure you keep Ontario’s roads the safest in North America.
 Here’s where you will learn how to conduct a thorough pre-trip inspection and complete all the necessary paperwork to be sure every aspect of your vehicle is road safe, so you can drive with confidence.